joeshway/698-final-project/README.md

 RUN pip3 install Flask
 ```
 If you notice we are installing Flask with pip3.
 This is because Flask is a python app
+***
+Go ahead and push this up to git hub. make a pull request, and go to docker cloud.

+If everything was done correctly your test should pass, or succeed as docker puts it

+Now assuming your test passed, you can now merge into master.

+#Tagging
+At this point we should make a tag. this is a way in git to add a marker to a place in the timeline that is easly found.
+This also integrates with Docker Cloud, we will talk about that in a bit.

+1. To do this type `git checkout master` at the root of your local repo.
+2. Now type `git tag 0.0.1` the first number is a major release, the second is minor release, and the third is bugcheck or small change that does not break anything
+3. type `git push --tags`